Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 * Added temporary voice lobbies!
   * Create a temporary voice channel lobby with: `/temp-voice admin create-lobby` (You can freely rename the lobby and category channels)
   * Users can then join the voice channel and automatically get their own voice channel they can manage
+  * Once all users have left the temporary voice channel, it will self-delete
   * You can disable/remove the feature either by deleting the channels or running the `/temp-voice admin clear-lobby` command.

 # August 30th - Server Banners & Bug Fixes